 Trance is an important aspect in Angus MacLise’s sound works.
 The drummer, composer, poet and calligrapher was a link between Beat culture, New York City’s art scene in the Sixties, and the hippies.
 78 minutes with material by an originator who never released a record during his short life.

-During the 20th century, India attracted artists and musicians in pursuit of answers to spiritual needs or wanting to leave something behind.
+In the 20th century, India attracted artists and musicians who were seeking answers to spiritual questions or wanted to leave something behind.
 56 minutes with Alice Coltrane, Coil with Lori Carson, Psycho Baba, Sun Ra and others.

 39 minutes of ideas being expressed with sound: made up trains, works with found sounds, or a collective approach in making music – realized by Amy Taubin, Angus & Hetty MacLise, Tom Recchion, Tuli Kupferberg and others.